Man charged with animal cruelty after authorities find dozens of carcasses on Sandwich property

-SYCAMORE – A man is facing multiple criminal charges of animal neglect and cruelty after a months-long investigation led by state authorities which they said uncovered dozens of dead livestock carcasses on his Sandwich property, court records show.
+SYCAMORE – A man is facing multiple criminal charges of animal neglect and cruelty after a months-long investigation led by state authorities uncovered dozens of livestock carcasses on his Sandwich property, court records show.

 Mohammed A. Raza-Ahsan, 60, of Addison, owns about 10½ acres in the 17000 block of Wagner Road in Sandwich, under the LLC Sandwich Halal Farms Illinois, according to DeKalb County property records.